LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    predicate can be redefined (either overridden or specialized).
    Logtalk can use :term:`static binding` or :term:`dynamic binding` for locating both method declarations and method definitions.
-Moreover, methods that are declared but not defined simply fail when called.
+Moreover, methods that are declared but not defined simply fail when called (as per closed-world assumption).

 .. _nomenclature_java: